remiteeple/your-first-minute-on-a-server/README.md

 ## Securing SYSCTL

 The `/etc/sysctl.conf` file is used to configure kernel parameters at runtime.
-By modifying specific parameters in the `/etc/sysctl.conf` file we can establish higher kernel level security in a Linux environment.
-Each parameter included in this example `/etc/sysctl.conf` is my personal recommendation, I implore that you to seek out each setting to get a better understanding of the possible values they can each be set to so you can create a customized configuration tailored to your server requirements. _These settings are catered to Ubuntu 20.08 LTS ARM with Docker._
+By modifying specific parameters in the `/etc/sysctl.conf` file we can establish higher kernel-level security in a Linux environment.
+Each parameter included in this example `/etc/sysctl.conf` is my recommendation, I implore that you to seek out each setting to get a better understanding of the possible values they can each be set to so you can create a customized configuration tailored to your server requirements. _These settings are catered to Ubuntu 20.08 LTS ARM with Docker._

 The settings in `/etc/sysctl.conf` can: